 A composite veneer may be directly built up and placed, or indirectly fabricated by a dental technician in a dental laboratory, and later bonded to the tooth, typically using resin cement.
 In comparison, a porcelain veneer may only be indirectly fabricated.

-For more information, call DentalToday for a consultation and see how veneers can help you improve your smile.
+For more information about porcelain veneers Auckland, call DentalToday for a consultation and see how veneers can help you improve your smile.